-At age fifteen, Cordelia Adams, daughter of the owner of a ranch located about 75 miles from Globe, AZ, married Bush Crawford on August 8, 1880.
+On August 8,1880 at age fifteen, Cordelia Adams, daughter of the owner of a ranch located about 75 miles from Globe, AZ, married Bush Crawford.
 Bush owned a small ranch located about four miles north of what is now Roosevelt Lake.

 Living conditions on the ranch were primitive.
 Water was carried in buckets from the creek.
 Food generally consisted of beans, jerky, and biscuits, supplemented by vegetables and fruits from the garden.
 All the cooking was done outdoors over an open fire or in the fireplace.